Validity of Interviewing and Selection Methods

 |Years of Education||.10||Schmidt & Hunter, 1998|

 Looking at the table, you can see that the best predictor of job performance is a work sample test – makes sense, right?
 The best way to know how well a dart-thrower can throw darts is to watch them throw darts; the best way to know how well a software engineer can write code is to ask them to complete a sample project.
 We can see that structured interviews are better at predicting job performance than unstructured interviews.
-Personality assessments can also provide useful information, but they aren’t nearly as powerful as other tools.
+And situational and past behavioral interview questions are the best kinds of interview questions.
+[This is what we’ve been teaching in our interview training since 2005.]
 On the other hand, grades and years of education don’t tell us much about a candidate’s likely job performance.
 Combining multiple strong, validated selection methods can help provide a comprehensive picture of candidates’ ability to perform well in the position you’re hiring for.

 Validated methods help us hire the best, most diverse talent